jackdewinter/pymarkdown/newdocs/src/plugins/rule_md021.md

 ### Simplicity

-All researched Markdown parsers treat a single space after the opening `#` and before the closing `#` the same as multiple spaces.
+All researched Markdown parsers treat a single space after the opening `#` and before the closing `#` the same way they treat multiple spaces.
 Extra spaces serve no purpose, as they do not affect the rendered Atx Heading element.

 ## Examples

 ### Failure Scenarios

 This rule triggers when there are multiple spaces between the opening `#` and the heading text:

 ```Markdown
 #  Heading 1 #
 ```

-> **Explanation**: This example fails because there are two spaces between the starting `#` and the heading text `Heading 1`.
+> **Explanation**: This example fails because there are two spaces between the starting
+> `#` and the heading text `Heading 1`.
 The rule requires exactly one space.

 Unlike the previous example, this case has multiple spaces before the closing `#`: